What is Chiari Malformation?

 Symptoms of Chiari malformation type III may include:

 Type IV.
 In this type, the cerebellum does not protrude through the skull but is abnormally developed or partially undeveloped.

 What Causes Chiari Malformation?

-Chiari malformation happens when part of the cerebellum and/or brain stem is not protected by the skull as it usually is.
-The disorder occurs when the part of the skull that normally houses the cerebellum is deformed, resulting in increased pressure that forces part of the brain through the opening in the base of the skull and into the spinal canal.
+Chiari malformation happens when the skull does not protect part of the cerebellum and/or brain stem as it usually is.
+The disorder occurs when the part of the skull that usually houses the cerebellum is deformed, resulting in increased pressure that forces part of the brain through the opening in the base of the skull and into the spinal canal.
 When the deformation is minor, the central nervous system (CNS) may continue to function normally, and no symptoms result.

-A potential complication of chiari malformation is disruption of cerebrospinal fluid circulation through the CNS.
+A potential complication of Chiari malformation is disruption of cerebrospinal fluid circulation through the CNS.
 This fluid protects and nourishes the brain and spinal cord, and if its circulation is impaired, symptoms can result.
-Excess fluid may build up in and around the brain, causing damaging pressure and disruption of nerve-cell function.
+Excess fluid may build up in and around the brain, causing excessive pressure damage and nerve-cell function disruption.